Work Experience

 Evolving the platform:

 I started off creating mock-ups for the home page, because I wanted to decide what the user would see when they first logged in after site set up and how it would look.
 I got rid of the tile concept and switched to a widget design.
-This way users would be able to see data on their audit right away and get a little preview of information before clicking a widget to view the full dashboard for that widget this also allows for more customization leading to increased engagement.
-This changed the experience immensely because now instead of seeing the tiles and questioning the function of a tile.
-Users will see the data right away and instead of picking a tile based on your questions the user is making a decision based on what they feel will be most important to them.
-The look and feel changed from something confusing and overwhelming to a more structured, information based display.
-This will lead to users feeling more confident in their actions because users do not have to guess about what they are doing on the platform, the platform will tell the users what they are doing.
+This way, users would be able to see data on their audit right away, and get a little preview of information before interacting to view the full dashboard for a widget.
+This also allows for more customization leading to increased engagement.

-Navigating the platform was one of the biggest pain points in client feedback.
+Navigating the platform was one of the biggest pain points in user feedback.
 To resolve this, I completely changed how users navigate the platform.
 I took all the tiles and placed them into a left-nav bar so that they are present and available at all times and users can freely change what tile they are viewing with one click.
-This changed the user flow to a more interconnected experience.
-Before users had to go back to the home page that showed all the tiles creating a redundant loop.
-This made users feel like once they finished a task or viewing a tile they had to go back to the start of the flow and do it all again in another tile.
-Instead, changing to a left nav bar system allows the user to move from one tile to the next with no interruption in the flow.
-This change puts the user in charge of where they are going and allows them to feel in control of their experience.
+This changed the user flow to a more interconnected experience and made navigation seamless.

-Site Settings and Tile Manager:
+Site Settings and Tile Manager Redesign:

-The tile manager page got a complete overhaul as well.
-Before the redesign the user would drag and drop tiles from a disabled section to a enabled section.
-The problem was that this left no room for any information for the user to make a decision, and based on feedback users were confused about what tiles to enable.
-The redesign now allows users to make informed decisions about what tiles they are using.
+The redesign now allows users to make informed decisions about what tiles/widgets they want to use.
 The tiles are now layed out and categorized by the core features of the platform users can even create custom tiles from here.
-Users can click the details button next to the name and a slide comes in with all the details connected to that tile, users have the ability to enable tiles, edit some of the settings and even edit permissions, if they have that capability, all from this slide in.
-Another version of this page was created showing the tiles a little bit larger with a one-line description underneath the name and button.
+Users can click the details button next to the name and a panel slides in with all the details connected to that tile, users have the ability to enable tiles, edit some of the settings and even edit permissions, if they have that capability, all from this slide in.

-Usability and Accessibility:
+Usability and Accessibility Redesign:

 Before the redesign the site's usability and accessibility abilities were very minimal.
 There were many interactions and instances where there was no feedback to the user, placement of certain objects was weird and unconventional, and there was only one direct path to every feature.
 This made the process difficult and frustrating resulting in users only using the site for their roles purpose when they could be doing a lot more.
 To address this I standardized pages to follow a more natural reading order, made it so everything that is clickable gets a highlight and a hover, added a quick actions button so users can access the most frequently used parts of platform more quickly, overhauled the aesthetics, design, and user flows to make the site easier to use and so users spend more time on the site learning about all its capabilities.